segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 For early customers using BigQuery with Segment, rather than providing Segment with credentials, access was granted to a shared Service Account (`connector@segment-1119.iam.gserviceaccount.com`).
-While convenient for early adopters, this presents potential security risks that Segment would prefer to address proactively.
+While convenient for early adopters, this presented potential security risks that Segment would prefer to address proactively.

 As of **March 2019**, Segment requires BigQuery customers to